 In this week’s session, Robert covers a WordPress plugin that patched a critical authenticated remote code execution bug.

-As well as big disclosure by the Patchstack Red Team, which identifies dozens of themes that shared the same vulnerable code between them and there is no patch available.
+As well as big disclosure by the Patchstack Alliance (formerly Red Team), which identifies dozens of themes that shared the same vulnerable code between them and there is no patch available.

 Finally, he talks about an open-source developer who protested against the abuse of their time by large companies who use their projects at no cost.

 Giving back to open source projects will be the topic of this week’s knowledge share.
 I discuss the importance of supporting open source projects and how to get started.